Krande/code-aster-copy/README.md

 ## Content of the [src][1] repository

-This repository contains to source files of code_aster and its build scripts.
+This repository contains the source files of code_aster and its build scripts.

 Usually the repositories are cloned under `$HOME/dev/codeaster`.